-A Particle Trajectories plot is available in both 2D and 3D a.
-It is created automatically when a Study solving for a particle tracing interface is computed.
+A Particle Trajectories plot is available in both 2D and 3D and 3D according in the strain automatically when a Study solving for a particle tracing interface is computed.
 There are options to set the particle trajectories to be rendered as lines, tubes, or ribbons.
 It is also possible to render the particles as points, comet tails, arrows, or with a number of ellipses along each trajectory.
 For models where the number of output times is small, an interpolation option is available that will create smoother looking particle trajectory plots.